100prznt/Rca.Sht85Lib/README.md

 ### Use Physics.Calculator
-The library also offers a calculator, which offers the possibility to calculate further sizes.
+The library also offers a calculator, which offers the possibility to calculate further sizes. `measData` is the `Tuple<double, double>` object (Item1: temperature in °C; Item2: rel. humidity in %RH), e.g. provided by `SigleShot()`.
 ```cs
 var myCalculator = new Rca.Sht85Lib.Physics.Calculator();